toplouie1/Novus/README.md

 ## Usage

-1. Open `https://novus-news.netlify.app` in your browser.
+1. Open [Novus News](https://novus-news.netlify.app) in your browser.
 2. Register or log in to access personalized news.
 3. Search for articles using the intelligent search bar.
 4. Click on any article to read a summary and AI-generated credibility insights.